Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • dizziness;

-• light-headedness, often with subsequent loss of consciousness;
+• presyncope, often followed by loss of consciousness;

 • increased causeless irritability, nervousness;

-As the ontogeny of the pathology progresses, its symptoms become aggravated, additional signs of the disease are added.
-If at the first stage a person looks healthy outwardly, he is mainly worried about headaches and fatigue, and is also accompanied by depression, severe irritability, distraction and inattention, then at subsequent stages the disease informs about itself with more intense symptoms.
+As the pathology develops, its symptoms worsen, and additional signs of the disease are added.
+If at the first stage a person looks healthy outwardly, he is worried mainly by headaches and fatigue, and is also accompanied by depression, severe irritability, absent-mindedness and inattention, then in subsequent stages the disease makes itself known with more intense symptoms.

-With ischemia of the second degree, the patient develops symptoms that do not go unnoticed from the outside.
-The patient loses his everyday and professional skills, cannot fully make plans, ceases to adequately assess his behavior.
+With second degree ischemia, the patient develops symptoms that do not go unnoticed from the outside.
+The patient loses everyday and professional skills, cannot fully make plans, and ceases to adequately evaluate his behavior.
 At this stage of the disease, a person suffers from severe and continuous headaches, nausea, and systematic fatigue.

-The third stage of ischemia is considered irrecoverable, from a medical point of view, characterized by complete or partial loss of the patient's capacity to function.
-At the third stage, the disease is characterized by extensive atrophy of brain cells, the subject ceases to think sensibly, does not orientate in space, loses coordination, and sometimes the ability to move.
-Mental disorders reach critical maximum, the patient is experiencing an absolute disintegration of the personality.
-The last stage of ischemia is practically not amenable to therapy, the patient is threatened with disability or death.
+The third stage of ischemia is considered irreversible, from a medical point of view, and is characterized by the patient’s complete or partial loss of legal capacity.
+At the third stage, the disease is characterized by extensive atrophy of brain cells, the subject ceases to think sensibly, does not orientate himself in space, loses coordination, and sometimes the ability to move.
+Mental disorders reach critical maximum, the patient experiences an absolute collapse of personality.
+The last stage of ischemia is practically untreatable, and the patient is at risk of disability or death.

 Features of diagnosing pathology

 Ischemic cerebral disease is a disease that, on the one hand, entails serious life-threatening consequences, on the other hand, it is considered very difficult to diagnose, especially in the early, reversible stages.
-The primary symptomatology at the beginning of the development of pathology may not be too pronounced, which provokes a delay in the patient's visit to specialists.
+Primary symptoms at the beginning of the development of the pathology may not be too pronounced, which provokes the patient to delay visiting specialists.

-Ischemia is diagnosed by a neuropathologist, who, based on the patient's complaints, visual examination, as well as the determination of basic reflexes and clarity of thinking, can suggest the presence ischemic disease...
-To confirm or refute the diagnosis, the patient will be assigned a number of hardware procedures.
-The task of diagnostic measures is not only to verify the diagnosis, but also to determine the nature of the pathology, the degree of its progression, localization and extent of the affected brain segments.
+Diagnosis of ischemia is carried out by a neurologist who, based on the patient’s complaints, visual inspection, as well as determining basic reflexes and clarity of thinking may suggest the presence ischemic disease.
+To confirm or refute the diagnosis, the patient will be prescribed a number of hardware procedures.
+The task of diagnostic measures is not only to verify the diagnosis, but also to determine the nature of the pathology, the degree of its progression, the localization and extent of the affected brain segments.

-If ischemic disease is suspected, the patient is primarily assigned a brain examination using computed tomography or magnetic resonance imaging.
-In practice, one of these methods for determining ischemia is often used, while the latter of them allows obtaining more voluminous information about the state of the brain and its tissues.
+If coronary artery disease is suspected, the patient is first prescribed a brain examination using computed tomography or magnetic resonance imaging.
+In practice, one of these methods for determining ischemia is often used, the latter of which allows one to obtain more comprehensive information about the state of the brain and its tissues.

-Further procedures are carried out in order to identify the primary source of pathology:
+Further procedures are carried out to identify the original source of the pathology:

-1. Laboratory blood tests are prescribed with an orientation towards establishing its coagulability, measuring cholesterol and glucose.
+1. Laboratory blood tests are prescribed with a focus on establishing its coagulability, measuring cholesterol and glucose.

-2. Survey carotid arteries the ultrasound method allows you to detect a narrowing of the lumen in them.
+2. Survey carotid arteries The ultrasound method makes it possible to identify narrowing of the lumen in them.

-3. by performing echocardiography, it is prescribed to diagnose its functionality, assess its size and detect blood clots.
+3. through echocardiography, it is prescribed to diagnose its functionality, assess its size and identify blood clots.

-4. The efficiency of the heart muscle, its rhythm and conductivity, in the event of malfunctioning of which ischemia can develop, is investigated using electrocardiography.
+4. The performance of the heart muscle, its rhythm and conductivity, in the event of malfunctions of which ischemia can develop, is studied using electrocardiography.

 The results of these studies allow the treating doctor to establish a diagnosis and determine the origin of the disease.

-The most important task in the therapy of cerebral ischemia is the immediate restoration of the blood supply to the hemispheres.
-IN complex therapy often applied drug treatment, in some cases, surgery may be necessary.
-Consider the specifics of therapeutic measures depending on the form of pathology.
+The most important task in the treatment of cerebral ischemia is the immediate restoration of blood supply to the hemispheres.
+IN complex therapy often used drug treatment, in some cases, surgery may be necessary.
+Let us consider the specifics of therapeutic measures depending on the form of pathology.

-Ischemia of the brain of an extensive form provides for treatment, which consists in the primary determination of the root cause of the evolution of the disease.
-In a situation where the start of the progression of the ischemic process is due to cardiac arrest, cardiac resuscitation is of paramount importance, if necessary, with the connection of the patient to a ventilator.
-If the cause of the development of the disease is a drop in pressure, medicine provides for the introduction of drugs to normalize it.
+Extensive cerebral ischemia involves treatment, which consists of first determining the root cause of the evolution of the disease.
+In a situation where the start of the progression of the ischemic process is caused by cardiac arrest, cardiac resuscitation is performed first, if necessary, connecting the patient to a ventilator.
+If the cause of the development of the disease is a drop in pressure, medicine involves the administration of drugs to normalize it.

-Further therapy of disorders of cerebral blood supply is carried out exclusively after the elimination of the primary sources of the development of pathology and is aimed at eliminating the consequences of the precedent.
-For this purpose, the patient is prescribed drugs that stimulate the movement of blood in the hemispheres, metabolic processes in the cells of the hemispheres.
+Further therapy for cerebral blood supply disorders is carried out exclusively after eliminating the primary sources of pathology development and is aimed at eliminating the consequences of the precedent.
+For this purpose, the patient is prescribed drugs that stimulate blood flow in the hemispheres and metabolic processes in the cells of the hemispheres.

-IN difficult situations after a precedent, the patient is diagnosed with cerebral edema as a complication, for the treatment of which the appointment is regulated medicationsnormalizing intracranial pressure.
+IN difficult situations After the precedent, the patient is diagnosed with cerebral edema as a complication, for the treatment of which the prescription is regulated medications, normalizing intracranial pressure.

-Focal form of the disease: specificity of therapy
+Focal form of the disease: specifics of therapy

-Therapeutic measures aimed at eliminating the causes and consequences of focal ischemia differ in a specific approach.
-In this case, after verification of the diagnosis, the patient is prescribed a complex of drugs, some of which the patient takes for several days, while others are prescribed for a prolonged period.
-The sooner after an attack is applied therapy to restore blood flow, the more chances are to regenerate some of the cells affected by ischemia and improve the prospect of recovery.
+Therapeutic measures aimed at eliminating the causes and consequences of focal ischemia are distinguished by a specific approach.
+In this case, after verification of the diagnosis, the patient is prescribed a set of drugs, some of which the patient takes for several days, while others are prescribed for a prolonged period.
+The sooner after an attack therapy to restore blood flow is applied, the greater the chance of regenerating some of the cells affected by ischemia and improving the prospects for recovery.

 1. Thrombolysis.
-This approach to therapy involves the appointment of anti-thrombotic drugs, among which the most popular and effective are "Aktilize" and "Metalize".
+This approach to therapy involves the prescription of antithrombotic medications, among which the most popular and effective are Actilyse and Metalyse.

-3. Endarterectomy is a surgical procedure involving the removal of a segment of an artery affected by thrombosis.
+3. Endarterectomy is a surgical procedure that involves removing a segment of an artery affected by thrombosis.

-In the complex therapy of pathology, the following categories of medicines can be used:
+In the complex therapy of pathology, the following categories of medications can be used:

-1. Medicines from the group of antiplatelet agents, the effect of which is focused on preventing the appearance of blood clots by suppressing platelet pooling.
+1. Medicines from the group of antiplatelet agents, the effect of which is aimed at preventing the formation of blood clots by suppressing the union of platelets.

-2. Anticoagulants are prescribed in order to normalize blood clotting: in a stationary mode, these are mainly drugs in the form of injections, at home, the patient is prescribed tablet medicines from this category.
+2. Anticoagulants are prescribed to normalize blood clotting: in hospital settings these are mainly drugs in the form of injections; at home, the patient is prescribed tablet medications from this category.

-3. Antihypertensive drugs are prescribed to patients for systematic administration with an orientation towards normalizing blood pressure.
+3. Antihypertensive drugs are prescribed to patients for systematic use with a focus on normalizing blood pressure.

-4. Medicines are prescribed for patients who are at risk for blood cholesterol levels.
+4. Medicines are prescribed to patients who are at risk for cholesterol levels in the blood.

 ethnoscience

-Cerebral ischemia is such an unsafe precedent that its treatment folk remedies absolutely not welcomed by the luminaries of medicine, it is considered irrational and not giving results.
-It is impossible to cure ischemia solely by alternative medicine methods.
-Resources traditional medicine can be used only as an auxiliary therapy, and only during the recovery period, after all the mandatory medical procedures.
+Cerebral ischemia is such an unsafe precedent that its treatment folk remedies It is absolutely not welcomed by the luminaries of medicine; it is considered irrational and ineffective.
+Cure ischemia exclusively using methods alternative medicine impossible.
+Resources traditional medicine can only be used as adjuvant therapy, and exclusively during the recovery period, after all mandatory medical procedures.

-Popular remedies for the restoration of brain functionality during the rehabilitation period after ischemia are drugs based on oak bark, mint and adonis; fresh carrot juice is considered useful.
+Popular means for restoring brain functionality in rehabilitation period after ischemia, drugs based on oak bark, mint and adonis are used; fresh carrot juice is considered beneficial.

-When using alternative medicine, it is important to consult a doctor so as not to harm your body, since some herbs may be contraindicated in certain pathologies of the cardiac and vascular systems, and also not be combined with prescribed medications.
+When using alternative medicine, it is important to consult a doctor so as not to harm your body, since some herbs may be contraindicated for certain pathologies of the cardiac and vascular systems, and also cannot be combined with prescribed medications.

 Possible complications

-Even in the initial stages of the disease, without special therapeutic procedures to eliminate the pathology, the sick person suffers from intense headaches, aggravation of well-being, mood swings and many other negative factors that are reflected in the quality of his life.
+Even in the initial stages of the disease, without special therapeutic procedures to eliminate the pathology, the patient suffers from intense headaches, worsening health, mood swings and many other negative factors that affect his quality of life.

-The longer you do not take measures to treat the disease, the more critical complications may lie in wait for the sick in the near future.
-Brain ischemia in the absence of timely treatment is dangerous with the following complications:
+The longer you do not take measures to treat the disease, the more critical complications may await the sick person in the near future.
+Cerebral ischemia in the absence timely treatment is dangerous due to the following complications:

-• degradation with damage to brain tissues responsible for the mental abilities of the individual;
+• degradation due to damage to brain tissue responsible for the mental abilities of the individual;

-• ischemic stroke of the brain: its direct consequence can be the death of a person.
+• ischemic stroke brain: its direct consequence can be the death of a person.

-Ischemic disease of complex etiology often does not recede without leaving a trace, it implies complex measures to restore health.
-Most often, the experienced cerebral vascular ischemia affects the physical and emotional state of a person, which requires long-term rehabilitation.
+Ischemic disease of complex etiology often does not recede without a trace and implies complex measures to restore health.
+Most often, experienced cerebral vascular ischemia affects the physical and emotional state person, which requires long-term rehabilitation.

-Rehabilitation of the patient is carried out after the basic therapeutic procedures, includes the following areas:
+Rehabilitation of the patient is carried out after basic therapeutic procedures and includes the following areas:

-2. Adaptation to everyday life by attracting the patient to perform feasible everyday tasks, starting with classes to restore the ability to serve themselves independently, with the subsequent complication of tasks.
+2. Adaptation to Everyday life by involving the patient in performing feasible everyday tasks, starting with classes to restore the ability to care for himself independently, with subsequent complication of tasks.

-3. Physiotherapy activities that include special massages and a set of exercises for the patient.
+3. Physiotherapeutic activities, which include special massages and a set of exercises for the patient.

 Forecast

-It is almost impossible to answer unequivocally the question of what predictions await a patient with cerebral ischemia.
+It is almost impossible to answer unambiguously the question of what prognosis awaits a patient with cerebral ischemia.
 The chances of recovery are proportionally determined by the stage of the pathology, the state of health of the patient and his age category.

-If an ailment is detected in the initial stages, the prognosis for the patient often has positive character, there is every chance to return the patient's life to a standard course.
-If the disease is diagnosed in the last phase, the prognosis is unsatisfactory, since the brain cells are very difficult to regenerate, the patient in best case will remain disabled.
+If the disease is detected in the initial stages, the prognosis for the patient is often positive character, there is every chance to return the patient’s life to normal.
+If the disease is diagnosed in the last phase, the prognosis is unsatisfactory, since brain cells are very difficult to regenerate, the patient is in best case scenario will remain disabled.

-The verdict "ischemic cerebral stroke", according to statistics, is the cause of death in twenty-five percent of cases.
-The remaining three quarters of patients fully or partially recover from their illness.
-The chances of fully recovering are more among young people who do not have bad habits, lead an active lifestyle and have good physical shape.
+The verdict “ischemic cerebral stroke,” according to statistics, is the cause of death in twenty-five percent of cases.
+The remaining three-quarters of patients fully or partially recover from their illness.
+The chances of a full recovery are greater for young people who do not have bad habits, lead an active lifestyle and are in good physical shape.

-Ischemia of the cerebral hemispheres today is a fairly common disease.
-The reason for this is many factors, the main of which are abuse. bad habits, leading a passive lifestyle, low level of physical mobility and poor nutrition.
-In general, a destructive lifestyle leads to the emergence of cardiovascular health problems, which provoke the evolution of hemispheric ischemia.
+Ischemia of the cerebral hemispheres is a fairly common disease today.
+This is due to many factors, the main ones being abuse. bad habits, leading a passive lifestyle, low level of physical mobility and poor nutrition.
+In general, a destructive lifestyle causes the occurrence of cardiovascular health problems, which provoke the evolution of hemispheric ischemia.

-The disease is very difficult to detect at the initial stages, and in its neglected form it is difficult to treat, therefore, in order to avoid the development of pathology, experts from the field of medicine advise everyone to scrupulously treat their health, to promote a healthy lifestyle, to undergo mandatory medical examinations according to the established regulations.
-Ischemia is precisely the case when prevention is considered more effective than treatment.
+The disease is very difficult to detect in the initial stages, and in its advanced form it is difficult to treat, therefore, in order to avoid the development of pathology, medical experts advise everyone to be scrupulous about their health, popularize a healthy lifestyle, and undergo mandatory medical examinations according to the established regulations.
+Ischemia is exactly the case when prevention rather than treatment is considered more effective.